ithemecambo/hospital_management_system/README.md

 RMS - Medical & Hospital is a fully responsive and easy customizable template built with the Bootstrap 4+ framework, latest web technology HTML5, CSS3, MySQL and Python Django.

 RMS - Medical & Hospital is compatible with on all major browsers, iPad, iPhone, Tablet, Andriod mobiles, and all other mobile devices.
-Especially we have both options Django Admin & Customize Admin for a complete backend
+Especially we have both options Django Admin & Customize Admin for a complete backend.

 ## Table of contents
 * [Features](#features)